iemad00/bmi-calculator/README.md

 - Enter their height and weight to calculate BMI.
 - View BMI results along with weight classification and healthy weight range.
 - Experience a responsive design that adapts to different screen sizes.
-- See hover and focus states for all interactive elements.

 ### Screenshot